Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Walking north from Tossa de Mar, follow the red and white signs that will guide you through this path.
 In this direction, the footpath presents some steep hills, but the fragrance of pine trees, rosemary and thyme will make you not think about them.

-After 3 km, Cala Bona (Good cove) appears.
+After 3 km, Cala Bona (Good Cove) appears.
 When we got there, we first jumped directly into the sea to fight the intense summer heat.
 If you like snorkelling, you’ll love to explore the seabed of this cove and swim with all kinds of Mediterranean fishes.

 It’s a good place for a break and eating something before continuing to search for new coves.
 There’s even a restaurant in the cove, but come on!
 It’s the holidays!
-Why not do a good old-fashioned picnic to enjoy nature at its most?
+Why not have a good old-fashioned picnic to enjoy nature at its most?

 The next treasure is not far from Cala Bona.
 Only after a 1-km walk Cala Pola appears.
 This one is a sandy cove with crystal blue water, bigger than Cala Bona.
 It’s usually quite crowded (especially in summer) because there’s a campsite nearby.